Chapter 2:

 Karin folded her arms, scowling.
 "Stop making dinner sound like a medical prescription."

 Her soldiers pretended not to hear.
 Karin smirked.
-Kaguya was already drafting up a new type of medicine in the margins of her notes.
+Kaguya was already drafting a new type of medicine in the margins of her notes.

 ◇◇◇◇